ScarletMartins/ScarletMartins/README.md

 ### Hi, there 💜

-- 👩 I’m Scarlet, 27 yo.
-Living in Columbus, USA
-- 💻 I'm interested in Software Development and everything that involves technology
+- 👩 I'm Scarlet, 27 years old.
+A junior Brazilian web developer living in Columbus, USA.
+Interested in Software Development and everything that involves technology.
-- ☕️ I graduated as Junior Full Stack Java Developer - Generation Brasil
-- 🤲🏼 Always willing to collaborate and receive collaboration

 ---